jesperlndqvst/picture-this/README.md

 # picture-this
 School assignment at YRGO.
-Create an Instagram clone.
+Create an Instagram clone using PHP, SQL, HTML, CSS and JavaScript.

 ## Assignment instructions

-### Create an Instagram clone using PHP, SQL, HTML, CSS and JavaScript

 #### Implement the following user stories: